We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

 If you're not familiar with scientific notation, it's a way of expressing numbers that are too large or too small to conveniently write normally.

-In a nutshell, the number following the e specifies how many places to move the decimal to the right for a positive number, or to the left for a negative number.
+In a nutshell, the exponent following the e specifies how many places to move the decimal: right when the exponent is positive, left when it's negative.

 Python also allows you to represent large numbers in the decimal format using underscores as the delimiter instead of commas to make it easier to read.